agb32/cosmadoc/docs/source/ssh.md

 # SSH access

-COSMA has 7 login servers:
+COSMA has 6 login servers:

-* COSMA5: login5a, login5b, login5c
+* COSMA5: login5c (login5, login)
-* COSMA7: login7a, login7b, login7c
+* COSMA7: login7a, login7b, login7c (login7)
-* COSMA8: login8a, login8b
+* COSMA8: login8a, login8b (login8)

-To connect to COSMA, you will need to generate a [SSH key pair](sshkey.md), and upload the public part to SAFE.
+To connect to COSMA, you will need to generate a [SSH key pair](sshkey.md) (in summary, use ssh-keygen -t ed25519 and be sure to provide a strong passphrase), and upload the public part to SAFE.
 You should protect your ssh key with a good passphrase.
 In addition to this, you will also need to know your COSMA password, which should obviously be different from